nfagerlund/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

 1. On the first screen, choose your VCS provider (or choose "No VCS connection" to disconnect the workspace from version control).

-    -> **Note:** If you haven't configured a VCS provider for your organization yet, choosing one here will prompt you to add that provider to your organization.
+    -> **Note:** If you haven't added a VCS provider for your organization yet, choosing one here will prompt you to configure it.
 See [Connecting VCS Providers](../vcs/index.html) for more information.
 Only organization owners can configure VCS providers.

-2. On the second screen, choose a repository from a filterable list.
+1. On the second screen, choose a repository from the filterable list.
 This screen is skipped if you chose "No VCS connection".

-    Some providers limit the size of this list.
-If the repository you want doesn't appear in the list, you can still connect a workspace to it; scroll to the bottom of the list, and enter the repository's ID in the text field.
+    Some VCS providers limit the list's size.
+If a repository isn't listed, you can still choose it by name; scroll to the bottom of the list and enter its ID in the text field.

-    -> **Note:** For some VCS providers, the repository list includes a drop-down menu for changing which VCS account's repositories are shown.
+    -> **Note:** For some VCS providers, this list includes a drop-down menu for changing which account's repositories are shown.
 Other providers combine all available accounts into a single list.

-3. On the third screen, confirm or cancel your choice.
+1. On the third screen, confirm or cancel your choice.
 Confirmed changes will be saved immediately, and you will be returned to the "Version Control" settings page.

 See also: